buildbot/buildbot/master/docs/developer/mq.rst

 --------------

 This section describes the general structure messages.
-The specific routing keys and content of each message are described in the relevant sub-section of :ref:`Data_API`.
+The specific routing keys and content of each message are described in the relevant sub-sections of :ref:`Data_API`.

 Routing Keys
 ~~~~~~~~~~~~